from small one page howto to huge articles all in one place

 Parameterized versions of the scrolling sequences are indn and rin which have the same semantics as ind and ri except that they take one parameter, and scroll that many lines.
 They are also undefined except at the appropriate edge of the screen.

 The am capability tells whether the cursor sticks at the right edge of the screen when text is output, but this does not necessarily apply to a cuf1 from the last column.
-The only local motion which is defined from the left edge is if bw is given, then a cub1 from the left edge will move to the right edge of the previous row.
+The only local motion which is defined from the left edge is if bw is given, then a cub1 from the left edge will move to the right edge of the previous line.
 If bw is not given, the effect is undefined.
 This is useful for drawing a box around the edge of the screen, for example.
 If the terminal has switch selectable automatic margins, the terminfo file usually assumes that this is on; i.e., am.
 If the terminal has a command which moves to the first column of the next line, that command can be given as nel (newline).
 It does not matter if the command clears the remainder of the current line, so if the terminal has no cr and lf it may still be possible to craft a working nel out of one or both of them.

-These capabilities suffice to describe hard-copy and ``glass-tty'' terminals.
+These capabilities suffice to describe hard-copy and "glass-tty" terminals.
 Thus the model 33 teletype is described as

 33|tty33|tty|model 33 teletype,